v-cakoll/docs.it-it/docs/core/whats-new/dotnet-core-3-0.md

 Per altre informazioni, vedere l'[esercitazione sui flussi asincroni](../../csharp/tutorials/generate-consume-asynchronous-stream.md).

-### <a name="ieee-floating-point"></a>Virgola mobile IEEE
+### <a name="ieee-floating-point"></a>IEEE Floating-point

 È in corso l'aggiornamento di API virgola mobile per conformità alla [revisione IEEE 754-2008](https://en.wikipedia.org/wiki/IEEE_754-2008_revision).
-L'obiettivo di queste modifiche consiste nell'esporre tutte le operazioni **necessarie** e garantire che siano conformi alla specifica IEEE.
-Per altre informazioni sui miglioramenti a virgola mobile, vedere il post di Blog relativo all' [analisi a virgola mobile e alla formattazione in .NET Core 3,0](https://devblogs.microsoft.com/dotnet/floating-point-parsing-and-formatting-improvements-in-net-core-3-0/) .
+The goal of these changes is to expose all **required** operations and ensure that they're behaviorally compliant with the IEEE spec.
+For more information about floating-point improvements, see the [Floating-Point Parsing and Formatting improvements in .NET Core 3.0](https://devblogs.microsoft.com/dotnet/floating-point-parsing-and-formatting-improvements-in-net-core-3-0/) blog post.

 Di seguito sono riportate le correzioni per analisi e formattazione: